Echoes in multi-ALP scenarios: The multiple ALP scenario

 The equation above is mathematically equivalent to a single ALP case with $g \rightarrow \sqrt{N} g_M/2$.
-As shown in figure \ref{Sikivie_Bounds_10_eqm}, the constraints from the previous case are a bit weaker as a result.
-The advantage of this treatment is that even for multiple ALPs with differing couplings, we do not need to know the exact distribution of coupling strengths.
+As shown in figure \ref{Sikivie_Bounds_10_eqm}, the constraints from the previous case are stronger than the single ALP case.
+The advantage of our treatment is that even for multiple ALPs with differing couplings, we do not need to know the exact distribution of coupling strengths.
 Starting off with a set of $N$ different coupling strengths, we have derived an answer that depends on, at most, two free coupling parameters.
-A general idea of the limits of the parameter space being searched for is sufficient to provide a good idea of the kind of signal we expect - this, in turn, can help focus our experimental probes towards the most promising regions of the parameter space.
+A general idea of the limits of the parameter space being searched for is sufficient to provide a good idea of the kind of signal we expect - this, in turn, can help focus our experimental probes towards the most promising regions of the parameter space.\\

 A second interesting application is as follows.
 If we assume, for example, $g_{a\gamma\gamma}^M \sim 10^{-12}$ [GeV$^{-1}$] based on existing constraints, the above equation gives us a range of masses that we can probe depending on the energy of the outgoing photon wave.
 This is shown in figure \ref{Mass_Range}.
 This establishes a direct connection between the input power and the ALP mass and can serve as a sensitivity estimate - for a given range of ALP masses, we can estimate the rough power needed to produce a detectable signal.
 As before, this is significant especially in such a multi-ALP context where we have shown that an ``effective" coupling strength allows us to determine the features of the expected signal without knowing the exact details of the mass and coupling distribution.